310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_2.md

 {% bubble Midori sigh %}
 *Sigh…* Today has finally come, huh…

-I can't decide if the past two weeks felt long, or if they went by in a flash…
+I can't tell if the past two weeks felt long, or if they went by in a flash…
 {% endbubble %}

 {% bubble Midori sad4 %}